ajs17/memills/content/people/mills-edward-hallock-1819-family/mills-edward-hallock-1819.md

 {{% fig "1887-05-27-The-Ithaca-Daily-Journal-p3" "350" /%}}
 </div>

 Mary Ann passed on the eve of their 45th wedding anniversary.
-A year and two days later, Edward would marry [Hannah (Thatcher) Eastman (1824-1917)]({{% ref "mills-hannah-1824" %}}).
+A year and two days later, Edward married [Hannah (Thatcher) Eastman (1824-1917)]({{% ref "mills-hannah-1824" %}}).
 Whether perhaps by superstition or some practical matter, the date chosen seems less likely to be a coincidence due to the fact that Edward joined the church on the third to last Sunday before the marriage ceremony.

 {{% fig "1895-12-31-daily-news-p1" "800" /%}}